S0L009/Fr/README.md

 # FacRec
-its not documented properly.
+sory, the repo isnt documented properly:).

-outputs are in `fr_var.ipynb`
+You can find all the outputs in the fr_var.ipynb notebook.